Ramsey-like cardinals: Introduction

-I will define the Ramsey-like embedding properties shortly.
-To provide a motivation for this collection of definitions, I will begin by recalling the various equivalent definitions of weakly compact cardinals. \begin{theorem} If $\kappa^{<\kappa}=\kappa$, then the following are equivalent. \begin{itemize} \item[(1)] $\kappa$ is weakly compact.
-That is, $\kappa$ is uncountable and every $\kappa$-satisfiable theory in a $L_{\kappa,\kappa}$ language of size at most $\kappa$ is satisfiable. \item[(2)]For every $A\subseteq\kappa$, there is a transitive structure $W$ properly extending $V_\kappa$ and $A^*\subseteq W$ such that $\la V_\kappa, \in,A\ra\prec \la W,\in, A^*\ra$. \item[(3)] $\kappa$ is inaccessible and every $\kappa$-tree has a cofinal branch. \item[(4)] Every $A\subseteq\kappa$ is contained in weak $\kappa$-model $M$ for which there exists an elementary embedding $j:M\to N$ with critical point $\kappa$. \item[(5)] Every $A\subseteq\kappa$ is contained in a $\kappa$-model $M$ for which there exists an elementary embedding $j:M\to N$ with critical point $\kappa$. \item[(6)] Every $A\subseteq\kappa$ is contained in a $\kappa$-model $M\prec \her{\kappa}$ for which there exists an elementary embedding $j:M\to N$ with critical point $\kappa$. \item[(7)] For every $\kappa$-model $M$, there exists an elementary embedding $j:M\to N$ with critical point $\kappa$. \item[(8)] For every $\kappa$-model $M$, there exists an elementary embedding $j:M\to N$ with critical point $\kappa$ such that $j$ and $M$ are elements of $N$. \end{itemize} \end{theorem} For a proof of these equivalences see \cite{hamkins:book} (ch.\ 6).
-Now we are ready to state the large cardinal notions that will be the focus of this paper.
-The general idea is to consider the various equivalent elementary embedding properties of weakly compact cardinals with the added assumption that the embeddings have to be \emph{$\kappa$-powerset preserving}.
-We will soon see that this additional assumption destroys the equivalence in the strongest possible sense. \begin{definition}[Weak Ramsey Embedding Property] A cardinal $\kappa$ has the \emph{weak Ramsey embedding property} if every $A\subseteq\kappa$ is contained in a weak $\kappa$-model $M$ for which there exists a $\kappa$-powerset preserving elementary embedding $j:M\to N$.
-We say that a cardinal is \emph{weakly Ramsey} if it has the weak Ramsey embedding property. \end{definition}
+To provide a motivation for the new large cardinal notions we are introducing, let us recall the various equivalent characterizations of weakly compact cardinals.\footnote{The proofs of these equivalences are standard and parts of them can be found in \cite{kanamori:higher} (Ch 1, Sec.
+4 and Ch.
+2, Sec 7.) and \cite{cummings:weaklycompact} (Sec.
+16).} \begin{theorem} If $\kappa^{<\kappa}=\kappa$, then the following are equivalent: \begin{itemize} \item[(1)] \emph{(Compactness Property)} $\kappa$ is weakly compact.
+That is, $\kappa$ is uncountable and every $<\kappa$-satisfiable theory in a $L_{\kappa,\kappa}$ language of size at most $\kappa$ is satisfiable. \item[(2)] \emph{(Extension Property)} For every $A\subseteq\kappa$, there is a transitive structure $W$ properly extending $V_\kappa$ and $A^*\subseteq W$ such that $\la V_\kappa, \in,A\ra\prec \la W,\in, A^*\ra$. \item[(3)] \emph{(Tree Property)} $\kappa$ is inaccessible and every $\kappa$-tree has a cofinal branch. \item[(4)] \emph{(Embedding Property)} Every $A\subseteq\kappa$ is contained in weak $\kappa$-model $M$ for which there exists an elementary embedding $j:M\to N$ with critical point $\kappa$. \item[(5)] Every $A\subseteq\kappa$ is contained in a $\kappa$-model $M$ for which there exists an elementary embedding $j:M\to N$ with critical point $\kappa$. \item[(6)] Every $A\subseteq\kappa$ is contained in a $\kappa$-model $M\prec \her{\kappa}$ for which there exists an elementary embedding $j:M\to N$ with critical point $\kappa$. \item[(7)] For every $\kappa$-model $M$, there exists an elementary embedding $j:M\to N$ with critical point $\kappa$. \item[(8)] \emph{(Hauser Property)} For every $\kappa$-model $M$, there exists an elementary embedding $j:M\to N$ with critical point $\kappa$ such that $j$ and $M$ are elements of $N$. \end{itemize} \end{theorem}